zandi/ebpf-stack-pivot-detection/whitepaper.md

 `System.Threading.Tasks`, Kotlin coroutines from `kotlinx.coroutines` running
 in a native binary built using GraalVM.

-## real-world stats on event breakdown for a production server
+## Events From Test Kubernetes Cluster

-A two-node cluster (control plane node and worker node) was used for testing and benchmarking.
+A two-node Kubernetes cluster (control plane node and worker node) was used for testing and benchmarking.
 A fuller description of the cluster setup is included in the Performance Overhead section.
 Besides benchmarks, a small Nextcloud instance behind a Traefik reverse proxy/load balancer was used to simulate a more